scrunglebunky/Yup/README.md

 - [x] sending characters into attack mode
 - [x] starting a new level when the formation is empty
 ## BACKGROUNDS
+- [ ] figure out what makes bg lag so bad
 - [ ] actually implement background changes in speed.
 ## LEVELS
 - [x] Contain more background info, like speeds, changes in speed,